paritytech/cumulus/xcm/xcm-emulator/README.md

 }
 ```

-3. Setup a network with all the declared parachains and a relay chain:
+3. Set up a network with all the declared parachains and a relay chain:
 ```rust
 decl_test_network! {
 	pub struct Network {